-- 4. Update on Utilities and Energy Management Initiatives: The Committee received a presentation regarding campus utilities and energy management initiatives from Assistant Vice President for Infrastructure, Mary-Ann Ibeziako.
-Mary-Ann highlighted the university's commitment to providing an effectively managed and operated infrastructure to support the institution's learning, discovery, and engagement missions.
-In support of this, the Division of Campus Planning, Infrastructure, and Facilities is responsible for the production, delivery, and management of safe, reliable, and efficient utility and energy systems, while effectively stewarding university resources and the environment.
+- 4. Update on Utilities and Energy Management Initiatives: The Committee will receive a presentation regarding campus utilities and energy management initiatives.
+Virginia Tech is committed to providing an effectively managed and operated infrastructure to support the institution's learning, discovery, and engagement missions.
+In support of this commitment, the Division of Campus Planning, Infrastructure, and Facilities is responsible for the production, delivery, and management of safe, reliable, and efficient utility and energy systems, while effectively stewarding university resources and the environment.
 In support of the Virginia Tech Climate Action Commitment, the university also strives to become a leader in environmental excellence.
 As a strategic driver, the university has proactively established programming to champion tangible reduction in energy consumption on campus. - 5.
-Resolution to Approve the Virginia Tech Crisis and Emergency Management Plan and Addendum: The Committee reviewed for approval a resolution to adopt the university's Crisis and Emergency Plan and addendum in accordance with Code of Virginia.
-The Code requires that every four years a public institution of higher education conduct a comprehensive review and revision of its Crisis and Emergency Management Plan to ensure that it remains current, and the plan shall be adopted formally by the Board of Visitors.
-The plan has been reviewed by the Safety and Security Policy Committee and was promulgated by President Sands in June 2019.
-The Committee recommended the Resolution to Approve the Virginia Tech Crisis and Emergency Management Plan and Addendum to the full Board for approval. - 6.
-Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistic Act Report: The Committee received the annual campus security and fire safety report for Virginia Tech that is compiled and published by the Virginia

-Tech Police Department.
+Resolution to Approve the Virginia Tech Crisis and Emergency Management Plan and Addendum: The university Crisis and Emergency Plan and addendum are presented for adoption in accordance with Code of Virginia.
+The Code of Virginia requires that every four years a public institution of higher education conduct a comprehensive review and revision of its Crisis and Emergency Management Plan to ensure that it remains current, and the plan shall be adopted formally by the Board of Visitors.
+The plan has been reviewed by the Safety and Security Policy Committee and was promulgated by President Sands in June 2019. - 6.
+Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistic Act Report: The Committee will receive the annual campus security and fire safety report for Virginia Tech that is compiled and published by the Virginia Tech Police Department.
 This annual report is required by the Higher Education Opportunity Act and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crimes Statistics Act.
-The purpose of the report is to provide information about security on campus, to include: campus and community crime statistics, fire statistics and safety information, policy information, safety tips, resource phone numbers, and a brief overview of the many services the university provides.
-This item was presented by Mac Babb, Chief of Police and Director of Security.
+The purpose of the report is to provide information about security on campus, to include: campus and community crime statistics, fire statistics and safety information, policy information, safety tips, resource phone numbers, and a brief overview of the many services the university provides. - 7.
+Update on Agricultural Facilities Planning and Construction: The Committee will receive an update from Alan Grant, Dean of the College of Agriculture and Life

-- 7. Update on Agricultural Facilities Planning and Construction: The Committee received an update from Alan Grant, Dean of the College of Agriculture and Life Sciences, on agricultural facilities planning and construction.
-Dr. Grant was joined by associate professors Robin White and Kristy Daniels to discuss the Metabolic Research Laboratory and its impact on their work. - 8.
-Design Review for the Corps Leadership and Military Science Building: The Committee approved the design review for the Corps Leadership and Military Science Building. - 9.
-Future Agenda Items and Closing Remarks: The Committee discussed potential topics for inclusion on future meeting agendas.
+Sciences, on agricultural facilities planning and construction.
+Dr. Grant will be joined by associate professors Robin White and Kristy Daniels to discuss the Metabolic Research Laboratory and its impact on their work.

+- 8. Design Review for the Corps Leadership and Military Science Building: The Committee will receive the design review for the Corps Leadership and Military Science Building. - 9.
+Future Agenda Items and Closing Remarks: The Committee will discuss potential topics for inclusion on future meeting agendas.